sagemath/sage/src/doc/en/developer/packaging.rst

 License information
 -------------------

-If you are patching a standard Sage spkg, then you should make sure that the license information for that package is up-to-date, both in its ``SPKG.rst`` or ``SPKG.txt`` file and in the file ``SAGE_ROOT/COPYING.txt``.
-For example, if you are producing an spkg which upgrades the vanilla source to a new version, check whether the license changed between versions.
+License information for a package needs to be put both in its ``SPKG.rst`` file and in the file ``SAGE_ROOT/COPYING.txt``.
+Whenever upgrading a package, check whether the license changed between versions.

 If an upstream tarball of a package cannot be redistributed for license reasons, rename it to include the string ``do-not-distribute``.
 This